When is the Best Time to Start Keeping Yoshon?

 When Does Chodosh Season Start?

 Mid-summer is when the newly sprouted chodosh grains are harvested, processed, and shortly thereafter start to hit the shelves of the grocery stores.
-The earliest grains to become chodosh are Oats, which usually start in mid-July.
-The next is Wheat and Barley, which usually starts in early to mid-August.
-Rye and Spelt grown in the USA and Canada are always yoshon, unless they are “sprouted grains”.
-Barley Malt is the last, becoming chodosh around November to mid-December.
-These dates change every year, as yoshon status is dependent on the Hebrew calendar.
-This means that the harvest dates fluctuate from year to year, and one must go by the general dates for the current year.
+Usually, the earliest of the grains to become chodosh are Oats, which usually start in mid-late July.
+Wheat and Barley are usually next, followed by Durum Wheat which is used for pasta.
+These usually starts in early to mid-August.
+Beer and Malt (both made from Barley) are last, becoming chodosh around November to mid-December.
+Rye and Spelt grown in the USA and Canada are always yoshon.
+These dates (and orders) can and do change every year, as yoshon status is dependent on harvest dates based entirely on the Hebrew calendar.
+This means that as the harvest dates fluctuate from year to year, one must go by the general chodosh cut-off dates for the current year.
 There is a checklist of General Start Dates that can be downloaded and printed out.
 It’s handy to put on your fridge.

 What's the Best Way to Purchase Products?